 One of the scariest things for both my students and my boys about going back to school is the fear of the unknown, which is why we always come up with a clear game plan before school starts.
 Think of it as a family schedule so to speak.
 We map out when everyone will wake up, what they have to do before walking out the door, how everyone will get to and from school, what will happen between school and dinnertime, and what needs to happen before lights are out for the night.
-For younger ones, we create a schedule with a few key pictures to signal them (for example, my boys are AWFUL at brushing their teeth so that is a major image on our family schedule).
+For younger ones, create a schedule with a few key pictures to signal them (for example, my boys are AWFUL at brushing their teeth so that is a major image on our family schedule) using something like this Melissa and Doug calendar.
 For the older ones, you can even create a shared family Google calendar to keep track of extra curricular activities, after school jobs, chores, etc.

 Call in Help When You Need It

 The back to school grind can be totally draining for both parents and kids.
 That’s why it is important to always ask for help whenever you need it.
 For kids, this can be asking a teacher for extra clarification on an assignment or a request for some extra one on one time with a parent after a particularly hard day.
-For parents, this can be using a lunch service like Pak’d to make school lunches so you don’t have to, or to pick up a pre made rotisserie chicken from the store to make a delicious semi-homemade meal.
+For parents, this can be paying for school lunch so you don’t have to, or to pick up a pre made rotisserie chicken from the store to make a delicious semi-homemade meal.
 Asking for help isn’t a sign of weakness, it is a sign of strength.

 Let It Go